Calculating the average return

 These are the cashflows in and out of each investor's account, including:

-- Any amounts lent to businesses – this amount is registered from the day your bid is placed.
+- Any amounts lent to businesses – this amount is registered from the day your order is placed.

 - Any amounts received – in repayments (which include interest and principal), any proceeds from secondary market sales and any promotional earnings.
 These are net of fees.